-Regular presentation skills training, however well delivered, can be nerve wracking for the best for us, but like a form of torture for some.
+Regular presentation skills training, however well delivered, can be nerve wracking even for the confident.
 The standard ‘in-at-the-deep-end’ approach can be like having your first ever driving lesson at rush hour in a busy city center.
 Terrifying!
-This is because participants are forced to do the thing they fear the most .. presenting .. without the building of sufficient confidence first.
-And then there's the ordeal of receiving feedback from the group afterwards.
-Goodness!
-No wonder it can be overwhelming
+This is because participants are forced to do the thing they fear the most .. presenting .. without sufficient confidence building first.
+Add to that the ordeal of receiving feedback from the group and it's no wonder it can be overwhelming and offputting

-Presenting for the Petrified has been designed by Debbie Jeremiah, a Leadership Learning specialist from General Electric, who taught GE Presentation Skills, whilst also designing & delivering virtual courses on the brain at work, managing emotions, building resilience, mindfulness, collective intelligence & decluttering your mind.
-This course is the unique outcome of all of those topics
+Presenting for the Petrified has been designed by Debbie Jeremiah, a Leadership Learning specialist from General Electric, who taught GE Presentation Skills, alongside numerous virtual courses on the brain at work, managing emotions, building resilience, mindfulness, collective intelligence & decluttering your mind.
+This course is a unique combination of all of those topics

-"If a course participant is so stressed by a class that they are reduced to tears, then I question the value of that learning.
-Standard speaker training typically assumes confidence naturally appears after speaking skills develop.
-In contrast I believe a gentler, more brain-friendly approach is vital to boost confidence first and then throughout the learning.
-Skills are the easy bit to learn!
+"If a course participant is so pressured by a class that they are reduced to tears, then I question the value of that learning.
+Standard speaker training focuses on teaching skills primarily and assumes confidence will appear naturally with practice.
+But I believe a gentler, more brain-friendly approach is needed to boost confidence first and then throughout the learning.
 So my approach is to build confidence gradually through a quiet, calm, step-by-step approach, rather than an 'in-at-the-deep end', 'sink-or-swim' ordeal.
 It's a much more humane approach to overcoming the fear of public speaking .."

 Why learn presentation skills virtually?

-In-person classroom courses can often be too frightening for fearful speakers.
-Whereas, small group virtual training, attended from the safety of your own home or office, can be a safe and effective alternative
+Classroom courses can be off-putting for fearful speakers.
+Small group virtual training, attended from the safety of your own desk, can be a psychologically safer alternative

-Spacing out the learning over 6 or 12 weeks is key too.
-It means you have the space and time to learn just a couple of skills each week and then practice them in real-life.
-So rather than cramming everything into 2 packed and stressful classroom days (and then forgetting most of it afterwards), you can lay down some solid skills and then build upon them in each session.
-This brain-friendly approach is possibly a better way to learn, even for non-fearful presenters
+Spacing out the learning over a number of weeks is key too.
+So rather than cramming everything into 2 packed, stressful classroom days (and then forgetting most of it afterwards), you can practice a small number of skills in real-life, building upon them in each session.
+This spaced approach is a considerably more brain-friendly way to learn

 How is Presenting for the Petrified ‘brain-friendly’ & why does that matter?

-We know from brain science that emotion in short bursts, even if negative, helps learning; but an overloaded, shut down or 'paralysed with fear' brain, is not a learning brain.
+We know from brain science that an overloaded, shut down or 'paralysed with fear' brain, is not a learning brain.
 Learning can’t be stored or retrieved and insights can’t be generated

-We also know that receiving feedback in front of others, so common in presentation skills training, is a recipe for triggering a significant threat response in the brain, shutting down thinking, memory, decision making, emotional control & speaking eloquence.
-Shutting down all the very skills needed for good public speaking!
+We also know that receiving feedback in front of others, so common in presentation skills training, is likely to trigger a significant threat response in the brain, shutting down thinking, memory, decision making, emotional control & speaking eloquence.
+All the skills needed for good public speaking!

 During this course, psychological safety is created through socially sensitive, uninterrupted speaking rounds, with listeners demonstrating behaviours that minimise threat responses in the speaker.
 This provides a new, possibly liberating, experience of speaking in front of others